chalmersplasmatheory/DREAM/README.md

 - Runaway scrape-off: [O. Vallhagen *et al*, JPP **91** E78 (2025)](https://doi.org/10.1017/s0022377825000327)

 ## Development
+Contributions to DREAM are very welcome.
+If you are interested in contributing, the [CONTRIBUTING.md](https://github.com/chalmersplasmatheory/DREAM/blob/master/CONTRIBUTING.md) document provides guidance and context to get you started.

 DREAM development is overseen by the DREAM Developer Council which consists of

 ![The DREAM Developer Council 2025](https://raw.githubusercontent.com/chalmersplasmatheory/DREAM/refs/heads/master/media/DDC/Council-2025.jpg "The DREAM Developer Council in 2025")